Is there anything more frightening in life than standing by helplessly as a loved one struggles with a medical emergency?

 - Store an EpiPen within easy reach of you at all times if your physician prescribes one.
 In addition to keeping an EpiPen available at all times, take the time to train family members, babysitters, teachers, and athletic coaches on how to use the EpiPen in an emergency.

 - Instruct your children how to dial 911 in an emergency.
 Those heartwarming news stories where the small child called for help and saved a parent are the result of people taking the time to teach young children to dial 911.
 Even very young children can learn to tell an operator their name and address.
 Experts recommend that you call a family member to let your child practice giving the appropriate information over the phone.
 Be sure that your little ones understand that 911 is only for emergencies and that they must call if they need help.

 - Mark your house number so that it is visible from the street.
 In the event of an emergency, it is critical that the EMS can locate your house quickly.
 It’s a terrific idea to drive by your house at different times of the day to double check that the street number is apparent.

 - Complete a CPR / first aid course.
+Are you keen to learn what the best AED for CPR is and how it could potentially help save someones life?
 Do you know what to do if someone suffers a cardiac or breathing emergency?
 Protect the people you care about by learning how to render medical assistance until trained help arrives on the scene.
 There are American Red Cross certified CPR / first aid courses in communities all across the United States, and you can locate one near you through their website.